 - Loss of appetite

 Parvo symptoms may start to appear within 3 to 7 days of infection.

 Early in the course of infection, a dog infected with parvo can be easily overlooked, leading owners to delay treatment.
 The problem with waiting it out is that dogs become rapidly, devastatingly dehydrated and debilitated, more in need of costly urgent care and less likely to survive.
 In the meantime, other dogs in the household are put at risk for infection.

 If your puppy or dog is suffering from these signs, it is critical to take your dog to a veterinarian immediately.

 Diagnosis and Treatment of Parvovirus

 If your dog has been diagnosed with parvo, she should be isolated from all other dogs in the household until she has completely recovered.
-All bedding, food bowls and flooring should be disinfected with a dilute bleach solution, which eradicates the virus from the environment.
+All bedding, food and water bowls and flooring should be disinfected with a disinfectant such as a dilute bleach solution, which eradicates the virus from the environment.

 Can Humans Get Parvo?